HNC in Electrical and Electronic Engineering (Pearson)

 Entry Requirements - How Do I Apply?

-A pre-requisite to gaining entry onto the HNC is to have a level 3 qualification in engineering.
-If you don’t have this, you may enter the HNC by having work experience in the engineering industry and passing our entry quizzes.
+A pre-requisite to gaining entry onto the HNC is to have a relevant level 3 qualification in engineering OR relevant work experience in the engineering.
+Our admissions team may decide to send you entry quizzes to help determine suitability if they feel that you may struggle at level 4.
+For those who have not studied up to level 3 in Maths, it is strongly recommended that you consider adding on the Bridging Maths course, before commencing the first HNC unit - Engineering Maths.
 Please contact our admissions team, who will be able to tell you if you meet the entry requirements and provide advice on what you will need to enrol on this course.

 Can I be accepted with experience?